eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 if min_l_val==max_l_val or only l_val is specified then will be used dL value from settings for define 'L'/'l' range: [l_val-dL, l_val+dL] if min_a_val==max_a_val or only a_val is specified then will be used dA value from settings for define 'a' range: [a_val-dA, a_val+dA] if min_b_lab_val==max_b_lab_val or only b_lab_val is specified then will be used dB value from settings for define 'b' range: [b_lab_val-dB, b_lab_val+dB]
-*) Use not too strong outline color filters only if all symbols are contained inside borders (in inside figures produced by pixels which are in outline color filters range).
+*) Use not too strong "Use Outline Filter Colors" only if all symbols are contained inside borders: subtitles has solid outlines from all sides, symbols are contained in inside figures produced by pixels which are in outline filter colors range.
 "Use Outline Filter Colors" - outline color - color of symbols borders, located in "Settings" tab in left panel.
 Example in case if borders are mostly black color.
 Lab: l:0-30 a:0-255 b:0-255